-- direct activities, such as: - face to face canvassing, telemarketing, major gift work with individuals, and direct mail; - internet or media campaigns (for example, electronic mail, online publications, Web sites, television, or radio); - printed information, advertisements or publications (for example, newspapers, flyers, brochures, and magazines);

-- events (for example, sports tournaments, runs, walks, auctions, dinners, galas, concerts, and travel or trekking adventures); - sales of goods or services; or - donor stewardship, and membership or corporate sponsorship programs; and - indirect or related activities, such as: - researching and developing fundraising strategies and plans or prospective donors; - recruiting and training development officers; - hiring fundraisers; or - donor recognition programs.
+- direct activities, such as: - face to face canvassing, telemarketing, major gift work with individuals, and direct mail - internet or media campaigns (for example, electronic mail, online publications, websites, television, or radio) - printed information, advertisements or publications (for example, newspapers, flyers, brochures, and magazines) - events (for example, sports tournaments, runs, walks, auctions, dinners, galas, concerts, and travel or trekking adventures) - sales of goods or services - donor stewardship, and membership or corporate sponsorship programs - indirect or related activities, such as: - researching and developing fundraising strategies and plans or prospective donors - recruiting and training development officers - hiring fundraisers - donor recognition programs

-19. For a more detailed description of examples of activities the CRA considers to be fundraising, see [Appendix A](#).
+19. For a more detailed description of examples of activities the CRA (Canada Revenue Agency) considers to be fundraising, see Appendix A.

 20. In this guidance, fundraising does not include seeking grants, gifts, contributions, or other funding from other charities or governments or recruiting volunteers to carry out the general operations of the charity or related business activities.
-For information about related business activities, go to [Policy Statement CPS-019, What is a Related Business?](#)
+For information about related business activities, go to Policy statement CPS-019, What is a related business?